gustavobragaia/studyNodeJS/README.md

-This is a case of study using NodeJS, where i created an API that use methods (POST, GET and DELETE) to make actions inside a json db
+This is a case of study using NodeJS, where i created an API that use methods (POST, GET and DELETE) to make actions inside a json db.
+I used middleware to identify specifics paths and routes.